12 Months of Mandarin

 Humble Beginnings — 筚路蓝缕

 Month 1: Last September, I was deep into my math undergrad.
 It was pretty dry.
 I was looking for some fun non-math side project.[1]
 I flirted with French, Russian, archery, parkour, and Japanese.
 But those didn’t ignite my passion.
 I happened to watch a snippet of the anime Demon Slayer in an obscure Chinese fan dub.
 Ironically, this caught my attention.
 I also had lots of Chinese friends, so why not learn a little Mandarin?
-Oh my, I had no idea how obsessed I'd end up with this "little" side project.

 Berkeley had a breakneck-speed Mandarin beginner class.
 I loved it.
 Within a week, we learned pinyin.
 We learned the tones.
 We learned to read.
 We learned to write.
-Then started talking immediately, every single day.
+Then we started talking immediately, every single day.
 Talking in horribly horribly broken Chinese, but nevertheless having conversations.[2]
 I learned the very most important survival vocabulary, like: I am Isaak and Yes, I live in America and Sorry, no, I’m not a basketball player for the Golden State Warriors.

 1. I had virtually no math background, so I spent a lot of my time studying math from absolute scratch.
 It was brutal.
 It was rewarding.
 It also was very dry.
 Many months of many proofs, many \[ and some forgotten \], many months of many ∴ and many more □. ↩︎